Gender pay gap: For women's pensions

-Considering women make less than men overall, they are also less likely to be eligible to participate in pension plans.
-This is because pensions plans are generally calculated based on one's salary per year.
+Considering that women earn less than men overall, they are also less likely to be eligible for pension plans.
+This is because pension plans are generally calculated based on one's salary per year.
 Further, this would require women to be employed in jobs that offer retirement plans, which they are less likely to be a part of than men.
 The European Commission argues that the pay gap has significant effects on pensions.
-Since women's lifetime earnings are on average 17.5% (as of 2008) lower than men's, they have lower pensions.
-As a result, elderly women are more likely to face poverty: 22% of women aged 65 and over are at risk of poverty compared to 16% of men.
+Since women's lifetime earnings are, on average, 17.5% lower than men's (as of 2008), they receive lower pensions.
+As a result, older women are more likely to face poverty: 22% of women aged 65 and over are at risk of poverty compared to 16% of men.

 For education and debt

 Analysis conducted by the World Bank and available in the 2019 World Development Report on The Changing Nature of Work connects earnings with skill accumulation, suggesting that women also accumulate less human capital (skills and knowledge) at work and through their careers.
-The report shows that the payoffs to work experience is lower for women across the world as compared to men.
-For example, in Venezuela, for each additional year of work, men's wages increase on average by 2.2 percent, compared to only 1.5 percent for women.
+The report shows that the payoffs from work experience are lower for women worldwide than for men.
+For example, in Venezuela, men's wages increase by an average of 2.2 percent for each additional year of work, compared to 1.5 percent for women.
 In Denmark, by contrast, the payoffs to an additional year of work experience are the same for both men and women, at 5 percent on average.
 To address these differences, the report argues that governments could seek to remove limitations on the type or nature of work available to women and eliminate rules that limit women's property rights.
-Parental leave, nursing breaks, and the possibility for flexible or part-time schedules are also identified as potential factors limiting women's learning in the workplace.
+Parental leave, nursing breaks, and the possibility of flexible or part-time schedules are also identified as potential factors that limit women's learning in the workplace.